raggleton/crab-tools/README.md

 - [ ] run `multicrabMonitor.sh` with cron, so you can submit, and leave it for a day or so.
 - [ ] tidy up scripts
 - [ ] maybe consolodate scripts?
-- [ ] imrpove checks by checking against actual files in Bristol T2
+- [ ] improve checks by checking against actual files in Bristol T2